ykkimhgu/Ultra-Fast-Lane-Detection/README.md

 (This code is only executed in above environment, depending on the computer environment, it maybe possible to run the code in other environments.(e.g. Windows OS))
 For install, please see [INSTALL.md](./INSTALL.md)

-### Following Description is from the https://github.com/cfzd/Ultra-Fast-Lane-Detection
+## The following description is from the https://github.com/cfzd/Ultra-Fast-Lane-Detection

 >## Ultra-Fast-Lane-Detection
 >PyTorch implementation of the paper "[Ultra Fast Structure-aware Deep Lane Detection](https://arxiv.org/abs/2004.11757)".